Stable and unstable capillary-gravity waves: Introduction

 to reformulate \eqref{eqn:ww;1} as first order ODEs with respect to the $x$ variable in the infinite cylindrical domain $\mathbb{R}\times (0,1)$.
 The result becomes \ba &\left. \right\}&&\text{for $0<y<1$,}\\ &\left. \right\}&&\text{at $y=1$}, \ea and \ba &\phi_y=0&&\text{at $y=0$},\\ &\eta_t+\frac{ z (u-1)}{\sqrt{\beta^2- z ^2}}-\frac{\phi_y}{1+\eta}=0\quad&&\text{at $y=1$}.\\ \ea The third equation of \eqref{eqn:ww} is obtained through solving the second equation of \eqref{def:u}, which, for any $\beta\neq0$, is well defined for sufficiently small amplitude.

-In Section~\ref{sec:Stokes}, we compute the asymptotic expansions for the periodic wave solution known as the capillary-gravity waves and Wilton ripples of order $M\geq 2$ occurring when the $\mathcal{O}(\eps^M)$ terms in the expansion of capillary-gravity waves become singular.
-Here, $\eps$ is a parameter for the amplitude of the wave.
+In Section~\ref{sec:Stokes}, we compute the asymptotic expansions for the periodic wave solutions known as pure and combination waves \cite{CSaffmam1979,Reeder1981part1,Reeder1981part2}.
+The latter combination waves arise when the former pure waves become singular and cause bifurcation.
+In present work, we will refer to pure waves as non-resonant capillary-gravity waves and combination $(1,M)$-waves as Wilton ripples of order $M$.
 In Section \ref{sec:spec}, we formulate the spectral problem associated with \eqref{eqn:ww} and \eqref{eqn:bd} in abstract form \eqref{eqn:LB} $\mathbf{u}_x=\mathbf{L}(\lambda)\mathbf{u}+\mathbf{B}(x;\lambda,\eps)\mathbf{u}=:\mathcal{L}(\eps)$ where $\mathbf{L}(\lambda)$ is the leading $\mathcal{O}(1)$ term of $\mathcal{L}(\eps)$ and $\mathbf{B}(x;\lambda,\eps)\mathbf{u}$ is the higher $\mathcal{O}(\eps)$ term.
 We then make a discussion on the spectrum of $\mathcal{L}(0)$, apply the reduction method by Mielke \cite{Mielke;reduction} to reduce the abstract spectral problem to finite dimensions, and hence define an associated periodic Evans function.
 In Section \ref{sec:proj} and section \ref{sec:expansion_monodromy}, we illustrate how computations are carried out for the projection to finite dimensions, asymptotic expansions of the reduction function, and the monodromy matrix, which is the most cumbersome part of our analysis and is dealt by using the Matlab math symbolic toolbox.
 It is impossible to list all of our computations in the write-up.
 However, we collect some key results in Appendix.
 We shall also remark that the general framework introduced in Section \ref{sec:spec} is applicable to the stability analysis of Wilton ripples of order $M$ when the expansions for capillary-gravity waves become singular.